lcoulet/java-redux/Readme.md

 	-  either a reducers chain
 	-  of a set of reducers that applies to specific members of a composite state

+## What can you do with it?

+Maybe nothing, or maybe you could implement your own state machine with it.

+It's licensed under Apache license so it's free and safe for reuse.